Top 5 hidden gems in North West Ireland

 The links owes its existence first to a local priest, who saw the opportunities (and visitors) a golf course would bring, and second to the tireless Eddie Hackett, who designed the course in the 1970s.

 Connemara Golf Club is tucked away at the farthest reaches of the beautiful, barren Connemara region, just south of the pretty town of Clifden.
 The links is wrapped around an impressive, high clubhouse, from where flags can be seen in every direction.

-The Old Tom links squeezes its Sandy Hills sibling in a pincer movement: the front nine pressing in on one side, the seaside back nine on the other.
+The Old Tom Links at Rosapenna squeezes its Sandy Hills sibling in a pincer movement; the front nine pressing in on one side, the seaside back nine on the other.
 Today’s course combines nine of Old Tom’s original holes with a new nine by Pat Ruddy (opened 2009).
 Ruddy’s holes form the front nine, away from the sea, where the rhythm of the dunes gets more agitated at the farthest point.
 It builds the tempo and the landscape allowed Ruddy to create plenty of deception, especially on green approaches.

-So close to Ballyliffin, on Donegal’s Inishowen Peninsula, and yet so far off the travelling golfer’s radar, North West is one of Ireland’s oldest links.
-In 2016, it celebrates 125 years… and a turbulent 125 years they have been.
+So close to Ballyliffin, on Donegal’s Inishowen Peninsula, and yet so far off the travelling golfer’s radar, North West is one of Ireland’s oldest links, celebrating its 125 year anniversary in 2016.
 Over the decades the course has lost a lot of land to the sea but, despite the implications that has for the course, it remains a links of subtlety and ingenuity.
 This is old school design and charm, something most apparent on the excellent, natural and treacherous greens.